Maalai Naerathu Mayakkam: Plot

 After three years passed, when Prabhu and Manoja are about to celebrate their second wedding anniversary, Prabhu invites his friends to their celebration.
 His friends refuse to come and give him an idea to trick Manoja into bed with him.
 Prabhu tries this out and gets her drunk.
-He tries to seduce her when dancing, but when this fails and Manoja refuses, Prabhu forcibly rapes her.
+He tries to seduce her when dancing, but when this fails and Manoja refuses, Prabhu gets frustrated and forcibly rapes her.
 After the ordeal, Manoja attempts suicide by slashing her wrist multiple times.
 The now sober Prabhu admits her to a hospital.

 After the recovery, Manoja applies for a divorce, and they start living separately, but Prabhu is still in love with Manoja.
 Now, the plot moves to the present, where four years have passed.
 Prabhu meets Manoja again.
 She calls Tarun again and requests him to propose to her.
 Tarun wants to have sex first, so he takes Manoja to Munnar.
 Prabhu and his Facebook friend Kamini (Parvathy Nair) also move to the same place where he tries to confess his love to Manoja.

 Manoja refuses to have sex with Tarun and gets thrown out.
 Prabhu tries to convince her of his love, to which Manoja replies that she too loves Prabhu but hates him because he raped her.
 Prabhu gives a knife to Manoja asking her to kill him, to which Manoja refuses.
 At last, Prabhu rips himself with the knife, hoping to satisfy Manoja.
 Manoja starts crying thinking Prabhu to be dead, but she hears his heartbeat and takes him to the hospital, where Prabhu then recovers.
 Manoja and Prabhu start living together happily.
 The film ends with a tagline "A true love is made up in heaven".